QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 3. Let development teams access easily detected smells issues to be able to use this information during sprint plannings and code reviews.

 Yes, we want to make smells visible and *force* team members to discuss them and fix them.

+_Note 1:_ As you may have seen it, the word "WTF" has been replaced by "Smell" in the excerpt.
+I wish we could use the term "WTF" in order to refer to code smells.
+However it seems that many people are offended by such a language.
+Therefore, by respect for these people, I'll use the less controversial (but still valid) "Smell" word instead of WTF from now on.

 ## How does it work ?